A Homeowner’s Guide to Roof Inspection

 If you need a roof replacement, you need a roofer that takes the time to thoroughly inspect your roof.
 After we take a good look at your home, we will work with you to put together a roofing package that you can live with – including our 50-year warranty.

 We bring trust and peace of mind to every Long Roofing roof.
-Contact Long Roofing at (800) 417-5664 or visit us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
+Contact Long Roofing at (800) 417-5664 or online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.

 Interested in a new Long Roof?